 Early reports described this as a “superhero buddy cop movie” that would involve Blue Beetle.
 We’ll get you more updates on this as they become available.

-Back on the schedule after years of being dormant, the Lobo movie may attempt to be the DCEU equivalent of Deadpool.
-Jason Fuchs must have impressed Warner Bros. with his work on Wonder Woman, because he's on board to write the script for this one.
+Back on the schedule after years of being dormant, the Lobo movie may attempt to be the DCEU movies’ equivalent of Deadpool.
+Jason Fuchs must have impressed Warner Bros. with his work on Wonder Woman, because he’s on board to write the script for this one.
+Michael Bay might direct.
+But with Lobo appearing on Krypton season 2 and a TV series for the character that had once been put into development (its status is currently unclear), this might be less of a priority for the studio now.